MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-score-new-data.md

 ---
 title: Score data using RevoScaleR
-description: description: RevoScaleR tutorial on how to score data using the R language on SQL Server. ms.prod: sql ms.technology: machine-learning
+description: RevoScaleR tutorial on how to score data using the R language on SQL Server. ms.prod: sql ms.technology: machine-learning